doriordan/skuber/README.md

 ## Release

-You can include the current skuber release in your Scala application by adding the following to your sbt project:
+You can include the current Skuber release in your Scala application by adding the following to your `sbt` project:

     resolvers += Resolver.url(
       "bintray-skuber",